zNaLa/docs/docs/FAQ-doc2.md

 So when the bot is by itself, and not being used by anyone, these resources are still being used, leaving less available for other people.
 If you do want a bot that plays music 24/7, you can host one with [Moosic](https://github.com/Repulser/Moosic).
 Instructions on how to host this is on [Moosic's wiki](https://github.com/Repulser/Moosic/wiki).

+### Can Rythm stream the video of the song that is being played?
+No, Discord does not allow bots to use `Go Live` feature.

 ### How is it possible for Rythm to be in so many servers all in once?
 Discord allows bots in over `2,000` servers to use a feature called `Sharding`.